tmobile/magentaA11y/how-to-test.md

 Many websites have crossed the threshold to a majority of visits being from mobile devices.

+- Following the mobile gesture test instructions
+- Test with a mobile device and a bluetooth keyboard

 ## 3. Test with the desktop screenreader

 ### About the tab key